 Vanilla Extract

-Vanilla extract will help to enhance the overall flavour of the dessert by providing a subtle sweetness and a touch of warmth.
-Additionally, you can use vanilla extract to mask any potential bitterness that the matcha powder may have.
+Vanilla extract enhances the overall flavour of your green tea dessert by providing a subtle sweetness and a touch of warmth.
+Additionally, it can mask any potential bitterness that the matcha powder may have.

 However, if you prefer to omit the vanilla extract, you can certainly do so without affecting the overall texture or consistency of the custard.